All Episodes

 I'd like to think that Senator Collins' speech brought some dignity back to the process.

-It certainly did for the moments in which he was speaking.
+It certainly did for the moments in which she was speaking.

-She, you know, is a student of Senator Bill Cohen from Maine.
+She, you know, is a student of Senator Bill Cohen from Maine, who was a very close friend of mine with whom I disagreed on some issues.

 You're absolutely right.